-ProtonVPN began as a kind of companion product to the similarly named ProtonMail, an email service designed to protect journalists and activists.
+ProtonVPN began as a companion product to the similarly named ProtonMail, an email service designed to protect journalists and activists.
 In the interim, ProtonVPN has become known throughout ProtonMail's user base, continually expanding as a result.

-What is ProtonVPN?
+What Is ProtonVPN?

 Pros and Cons